Guide to different page types

 List pages let you make and organize lists of information.
 Items on the list are easy to add, edit, and remove, and viewers of the list can sort it by any column.
 Like the file cabinet page, subscribers are notified when items are added, changed, or removed.

-- Start page (Google Apps for Business users only)
+- Start page (Google Apps for Work users only)

-A start page is a page that can be customized by each of its viewers (a little bit like an iGoogle page for your site!) to show a personalized set of gadgets.
+A start page is a page that can be customized by each of its viewers to show a personalized set of gadgets.
 Site collaborators can still add content that all viewers see, but that section remains separate from the section that can be personalized.